 Sometimes the little guy can learn a lot by simply observing the bigger guy.
-That's actually the fundamental logic behind my weekly small business video marketer to think about.
-It's human nature, really… to look at someone older, wiser, more experienced, or more successful and attempt to reverse engineer some of that success to see how it works.
-And reverse engineering is not a new concept.series, which attempts to find lessons in viral smash hits for the
+That’s actually the fundamental logic behind my weeklyseries, which attempts to find lessons in viral smash hits for the small business video marketer to think about.
+It’s human nature, really… to look at someone older, wiser, more experienced, or more successful and attempt to reverse engineer some of that success to see how it works.
+And reverse engineering is not a new concept.

 It’s the same principle I used when I took apart my dryer.
 It had stopped working, but I had a load of wet clothes in the washing machine.
 I also had nothing better to do with my evening, so I started taking the dryer apart.
 It was ultimately a far easier fix than I could have expected—the belt had come off the pulleys, meaning it could no longer turn the drum.
 Once I put the belt back on its track, I simply closed everything back up and plugged the unit back in… and it worked.
 I probably acted like I was Spartacus for a few weeks after that.

 The point of that boring story is that I took something apart—broke it down—to analyze the moving parts and see how it worked.
 And that exercise gave me enough insight to be able to get it running again.